Little Reinvents The Body Switch Movie With Black Women

 All in all, Little is a welcome addition to the canon.
 And if someone has a tip on where to find a matching pink pantsuit, my inbox is open.

-“Little” celebrates black women, from the actors onscreen to the team behind the camera to the costume design.
-Support the film, which comes out 12th April, with the hashtag #Ladies4Little.
+“Little” celebrates Black women, from the actors onscreen to the team behind the camera to the costume design.
+Support the film, which comes out April 12, with the hashtag #Ladies4Little.

 Advertisement